More aging Japanese need to cope with living alone – DW – 12/13/2024

 "That will help the physical and mental health of this generation and reduce the financial burden of taking care of people because they are healthier and happier," he added.

-Like Arai, Yoshida believes that women are the solution to Japan's aging society, and he advocates not obliging women of working age to become carers for older relatives as this strips them of a career, greater incomes and spending power, which would in turn help boost consumption and the overall economy.
+Like Arai, Yoshida believes that women are the solution to Japan's aging society.
+He advocates for not obliging women of working age to become carers for older relatives as this strips them of a career, greater incomes and spending power, which would in turn help boost consumption and the overall economy.

 "We need more women in the workforce to improve overall productivity in the economy, and that will inevitably mean that men need to help out more around the home," he added.